Cignor/Collider/USER_MANUAL/FAQ.md

 ## General

-### What is Collider?
+### What is Pikon Raditsz?

-Collider is a modular synthesizer environment that combines audio processing, CV modulation, and real-time computer vision into a single, patchable interface.
+Pikon Raditsz is a modular synthesizer environment that combines audio processing, CV modulation, and real-time computer vision into a single, patchable interface.

 ### Is it free?

-Yes, Collider is an open-source project.
+Yes, Pikon Raditsz is an open-source project.

 ## Audio